The California Prison and Parole Law Handbook

 Columbia Legal Services

-The Institutions Project represents people confined in Washington's jails, prisons, juvenile detention facilities, mental health facilities, and facilities for people with developmental disabilities.
-This work has focused on conditions of confinement, discrimination, sentencing and placement, alternatives to institutionalization, and access to courts, as well as issues related to rehabilitation, re-entry, and reductions in recidivism.
+Columbia Legal Services (CLS) represents people confined in Washington's carceral facilities, including jails, prisons, juvenile detention facilities, immigration detention, mental health facilities, and facilities for people with developmental disabilities.
+CLS focuses on class action litigation and policy advocacy that addresses systemic issues related to conditions of confinement, discrimination, rehabilitation, re-entry, and decarceration.
 Serves people in Washington state only.

 Pages